Theology

 of iron pipes and two-by-fours and bamboo

-and lashed with twine and wire.
+and lashed with wire and twine.
 Workers keep crashing

 into each other on narrow planks,